unreliablecode/unreliablecode/README.md

 I take a holistic approach to problem-solving, drawing from my diverse skill set to create well-rounded solutions.
 Whether it's writing elegant code, optimizing network performance, or designing efficient circuits, I always aim for excellence.

-## 📌 Highlights

-- 🏆 Recipient of the "Innovative Code Wizard" award at [Tech Excellence Awards](link-to-awards-page).

-- 💡 Developed a [smart home automation system](link-to-project) using Arduino and ESP32, allowing seamless control of appliances and lighting.

-- 📡 Optimized a large-scale network infrastructure for [Company X](link-to-company-x), resulting in a 30% increase in data transmission speed.

 ## 📚 What I'm Currently Learning

 I believe in continuous growth, and currently, I'm exploring: